jlinick/EclipseAutomator/README.md

 ## Determining your Eclipse timings

-You will need to input your observing location if you want the script to determine the exact contact times of the eclipse.
-This is done through the `determine_times.py` script.
+In order to determine appropriate contact times, you will need to have a gps device, enter your location coordinates, or [enter the contact times manually](#contact_times-(optional)).
+This process will place the contact times in a jsonfile, and is done through the `determine_times.py` script.

 If you have a gps connected device you can run
 ```
 ./determine_times.py --auto
 ```
-And the script will find your gps device, wait for it to return position data, query the US Naval Observatory for eclipse timings for the next known total eclipse, and then fill info.json with those timings.
-You can also enter the date of a particular eclipse, as in
+And the script will find your gps device, use that position data to query the US Naval Observatory for contact times, and then fill the jsonfile with those timings.

+You can also enter the date of a specific eclipse, as in
 ```
 ./determine_times.py --auto --date 2024-04-08
 ```

-Alternatively you can enter your location manually.
+Alternatively, enter your location manually.
 An example for the 2024 Total Eclipse would be

 ```
 ./determine_times.py --lat 30.639372 --lon -98.409038 --height 258 --date 2024-04-08 --input info.json
 ```

-This will query the US Naval Observatory API for the exact eclipse timings for your location, then parse the response and fill out info.json.
-This does require an internet connection to run, so we recommend you run this either ahead of time, or, if you are mobile on the day of the eclipse connect to a mobile hotspot.
-Alternatively, you can use an eclipse timing app and input the times into the json [(see contact_times below)](#contact_times-(optional)).
+This will query the US Naval Observatory API for the exact eclipse timings for the given location and fill out info.json.
+This does require an internet connection to run as it queries the US Naval Observatory.
+Alternatively, you can use an eclipse timing app and input the times directly into the json [(see contact_times below)](#contact_times-(optional)).

-You can see more details about how to run the script through
+For more details

 ```
 ./determine_times.py --help